 - Do not cross a river unless you are a 100% sure of being able to get to the other side – if you’re unsure, wait for the next car to come by and decide if you can go or not.

-- The currant and depth of the rivers changes according to glacier melt and precipitation.
-Keep in mind that rivers can become impassible when raining heavily.
+- The current and depth of the rivers changes according to glacial melt and precipitation.
+Keep in mind that rivers can become impassable after heavy rainfall.

 - Be sure of the route you are going to take before entering the water.

-- Put your car in a low-drive and cross the river slowly (5 km/h) and steady – do not switch gears while in the water!
+- Put your car in a low-gear and cross the river slowly (5 km/h) and steady – do not switch gears while in the water!

-- Always try to go down stream as going against the currant will increase the risk of water going into your engine.
+- Always try to go down stream as going against the current will increase the risk of water going into your engine.

 - Even the smallest of rivers have lead to some costly damages simply because of the drivers choosing the wrong routes or going too fast.

 - Do NOT enter the river where it seems calm – this is a sign of depth and is not the ideal spot to cross.